MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-flex-container.md

 &lt;/div&gt;

-Without this class, design studio does not recognize the custom divs as Flex Container components, and they can't be edited in design studio.
+Without this class, design studio doesn't recognize the custom divs as Flex Container components, and they can't be edited in design studio.